Coloring ideas for Caterpillar

 In the background, use soft sky blue, fluffy white clouds, and lots of green for the trees and grass.
 Don’t forget to color in the river with blues and the mountains with purples or greys.

-On the back of the page, why not try writing some fun facts about the caterpillar, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the caterpillar, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Caterpillar?